Data scientist specialized in guided analytics applications

 Keywords: guided analytics; visual analytics; machine learning; data science; big data; Python; JavaScript; d3.js; KNIME; AWS; ...

-In May 2018 I moved to Berlin to work as a data scientist in the evangelism team of KNIME.
-My work at KNIME is variegated, but it is particularly focused on guided analytics and automated machine learning.
-Since May 2021 I have been leading the Verified Components team of data scientists, releasing data science libraries, functions and tools via reusable and reliable KNIME workflows.
+In 2018 I moved to Berlin to work as a data scientist in the evangelism team of KNIME.
+My work at KNIME is variegated, but it initially focused on guided analytics, automated machine learning and eXplainable AI (XAI).
+Since 2021 I have been coordinating the Verified Components team of data scientists, releasing data science libraries, functions and tools via reusable and reliable KNIME components.
+On top of that since 2023 I have been working in the company Educators Alliance to support academics to teach and research with KNIME.

 While working for KNIME I have been travelling to teach the company free and open-source tool for Meetups and business conferences (e.g.ODSC).
 Besides that, I have been producing webinars, videos, blog posts and blueprint applications available on KNIME Hub.
-KNIME work environment feels great: friendly, modern, international and indulging.
 To see the details of my work inspect the section "KNIME Projects" on the left.

 The purpose of this project is to develop another viz tool using a black box approach to recognize sets of instances where the model makes similar decisions.